-- Evidence of required immunizations and titers.
+Evidence of required immunizations and titers.

   - Valid driver’s license or state issued identification card with a photo

   All educational experiences are under the guidance of the MOA program.
 Student progress is evaluated in the classroom, laboratory and clinical setting throughout the program.
 Progression in the program is based upon the student meeting the following requirements:

   - Adherence to the program requirements outlined in the MOA Student Handbook.

-- Achievement of a minimum grade of C or better in all MOA and required courses including the last in the sequence (MOA 190).
+  - Achievement of a minimum grade of C or better in all MOA and required support courses including the last in the sequence (MOA 190).

   - Maintenance of an overall cumulative grade-point-average (GPA) of 2.25 or better.

   - All MOA courses taken at HFC must be successfully completed within three consecutive calendar years.
 The Medical Assisting program continuously updates its program of study to meet changing health care needs and the requirements of the accreditation agency and clinical affiliates, thus the College reserves the right to change policies at any time.

   Requirements are Subject to Change

   Applicants who consider a career in medical assisting should be aware that during the course of their education and subsequent employment they are likely to working in situations where exposure to infectious diseases is possible.
 This is an occupational risk for all health care workers.
 Persons should not become health care workers unless they recognize and accept this risk.
 Proper education and strict adherence to well established infection-control guidelines can reduce the risk to a minimum.
 Thorough education in infection control procedures is an important part of the medical assistant program of study.

   Early recognition of sensitization to natural rubber latex (NRL) is crucial to prevent the occurrence of life-threatening reactions in sensitized healthcare workers.
 The Medical Assistant Program Faculty strongly advises that students senzitized or allergic to latex consult a physician for guidance on the merits of continuing in a healthcare career.
 NRL sensitized students who choose to continue in their program must notify the program director upon admission.